naman22a/oops-4th-sem/README.md

 7. Demonstrate the use of keywords try, catch, finally, throw, throws.
 8. Design a program to demonstrate multi threading using Thread class.
 9. Design a program to create game 'Tic Tac Toe'
+10. Design a program to create a basic Calculator using Applet and Event Handling ❌
+11. Design a program to read a text file and after printing that on screen write the content to another text file
+12. Design a program to count of words, characters, vowels in a text file
+13. Design a program to create simple chat application using Socket Programming ❌
+14. Design a program to connect to Access Database and display contents of the table ❌